-(2) Every person convicted for a second violation within a five (5) year period shall be guilty of a misdemeanor, shall be imprisoned for not more than six (6) months and shall pay a fine in the amount of six hundred dollars (\$600) to one thousand dollars (\$1,000), order the person to perform sixty (60) to one hundred (100) hours of public community restitution, and the person's driving license in this state shall be suspended for a period of one year to two (2) years.
+(2) Every person convicted for a second violation within a five (5) year period shall be guilty of a misdemeanor, shall be imprisoned for not more than six (6) months and shall pay a fine in the amount of six hundred dollars (\$600) to one thousand dollars (\$1,000), and order the person to perform sixty (60) to one hundred (100) hours of public community restitution, and the person's driving license in this state shall be suspended for a period of one year to two (2) years.
 The judge shall require alcohol and/or drug treatment for the individual.
-The sentencing judge or magistrate may prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.
+The judge shall prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8, and his or her driver's license shall be suspended until such time as a certified interlock system is installed in his or her vehicle(s) in accordance with this chapter.